GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 The user may use their reaction in response to the explosion beginning.
 If they do, they may hover a number of yards equal to their heroism before the explosion begins or alter the attack type of the explosion's inital attack.
 After the explosion ends, the user is vulnerble for a number of rounds equal to the number of phases the explosion lasted +1.

+**Five Point Strike**
+User spends 5 ki points to perform 5 unarmed attacks as an action.
+The first attacks type will be force or piercing (evoker's choice), electrical, the second fire, the third cold, the fourth necrotic, and the fifth crushing.

 **Flash Step**
 The user spends any number of ki points as an action to move a number of yards in any direction equal to the ki spent +1.